 I have worked in many different settings over the years, starting in 1987, when I got my first job in an inpatient psychiatric facility.
 Since then I have worked in several psychiatric hospitals, gathering as much training and experience as I could.

-As a school psychologist (I received my certification in PA in 1996 and in New Jersey in 1997), I have worked in public and private schools in the area, most recently as the Coordinator of Neuropsychological Services for the Vanguard School, a Pennsylvania approved private school for children with special needs located in Paoli, PA.
+As a school psychologist (I received my certification in PA in 1996 and in New Jersey in 1997), I have worked in public and private schools in the area, including working as the Coordinator of Neuropsychological Services for the Vanguard School, a Pennsylvania approved private school for children with special needs located in Paoli, PA.

 I specialize in the assessment and treatment of neurological, behavioral and learning challenges.
 Most of my time is spent on neuropsychological and psychoeducational evaluations, but I also provide consultation and interventions as well (individual therapy, group therapy, Cogmed training).

 I am on staff at Doylestown Hospital and have served as consultant to neurorehabilitation facilities.
 Overall, I have over 20 years of experience, working in hospitals, schools, rehabilitation facilities, partial hospitalization programs and, since 1997, in private practice.